epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 Beyond basic types, we looked at three options that allow to define different entities with shared behaviours and to manage them in the same data structure:

-1. Type classes - the most extensible option, that allows to define the behavior independently of its implementation.
+1. Type classes - the most extensible option, that allows to define the behaviour independently of its implementation.
 The classic scenario for type classes is some kind of widgets/shapes/etc.
 2. Data families restricted with data kinds.
 The advantage of such data families is that you can define its members in different parts of your code, but you have control of the list of allowed members in a single location using a custom data kind.
 3. GADTs - they provide a much bigger flexibility in defining your types, in many cases without the need for type classes.
 They allow different constructors of one parametrised type (of a higher kind) to return specific types (of basic kind).